lucasrigo-numen/teched2024-DA181/exercises/ex4/ex4.1/README.md

 ![alt text]({C2A0C7F6-67EB-4BA2-AF39-EDEEE4421B16}.png)

-9. In your project soruce code  db/schema.cds section, companre the code to the one below.
+9. In your project source code  db/schema.cds section, compare the code to the one below.

 ````
 NOTE: Make sure to check the namespace of your project.
 You will have to replace it with your own namespace of your project.